Beyond is the R&D conference for the creative industries.

 Beyond provides a unique forum to share knowledge, discover opportunities and connect with business leaders, creatives, researchers, policy makers, journalists and funders.

-Taking place at the Assembly Rooms in Edinburgh in November, this year’s Beyond featured lively debate, panels, short talks, innovative exhibitions and plenty of networking.
+Beyond featured lively debate, panels, short talks, innovative exhibitions and plenty of networking.

 Doctoral Candidates and Early Career Researchers working in the areas of research addressing the Beyond 2019 conference themes, featured their work in the Poster Exhibition.
 Themes included Artificial Intelligence; Machine Learning; Creative Technology and Data and their application for, and influence on, the creative industries.